aldebaro/dsp-projects/frequency_estimation/README.md

 The last line command of cell 4 should be changed from "waveplot" to "waveshow".

 Also, you need to run the next cells with the CPU instead of CUDA, so you have to change the last parameter of the last row from cell eight onwards to 'cpu'.

+### Steps to run the code present at: https://github.com/maggie-jiayizhang/hyper_resolution_spectrogram

+Open the directory of code and pass the comand:

+`python3 example.py --data_dir your_dir`

+Where the *your_dir* is the data folder.

 # Credits